 Law School Leaves of Absence and Withdrawals

 J.D. students should refer to the Rules for the J.D.
 Degree for the Law School’s policy on withdrawals and leaves of absence (Article 5.5).
-Students in the LL.M. and J.S.D. programs should consult with the Office of Graduate Legal Studies.
+Students in the LL.M. and J.S.D. programs should consult with the Office of Graduate Degree Programs.
 A student in good academic standing who is not subject to discipline will always be given an honorable discharge if the student wishes to withdraw from the University.
 If the student is under 21 years of age, a parent or guardian must first give consent in writing.
 Any Law student who withdraws, or fails to register without being granted a leave of absence, may return to the Law School only upon a formal application for readmission.
 Failure to attend classes or unofficial notification of instructors does not constitute formal withdrawal and will result in Failing grades in all courses.

 Leaves of Absence

 Any student who has completed one term of residence in the Law School and who is in good academic standing may apply in writing to the Dean of Registration Services or to the Dean of Students for a leave of absence.
 The student should state the reasons for the leave of absence and the date of expected return to the Law School.
-Such applications will normally be granted for a period not to exceed two years (four terms) for J.D. students; LL.M. and J.S.D. students should check with the Dean of Graduate Legal Studies.
+Such applications will normally be granted for a period not to exceed two years (four terms) for J.D. students; LL.M. and J.S.D. students should check with the Office of Graduate Degree Programs.
 Unless otherwise specified, a student who is granted a leave of absence may return to the Law School at or before the end of such leave without making a formal application for re-admission, upon written notification to the Dean of Registration Services.

 Any student may request permission to withdraw from the Law School by notifying in writing the Dean of Registration Services or the Dean of Students.
 Once the request is approved, notification is sent to the Office of Financial Aid and the University Registrar.